Radio show on Apple's Chinese workers is retracted

 Both "This American Life" and "Marketplace" are part of the complex public broadcasting system in the United States, and both are separate from National Public Radio, the news producer most commonly associated with public radio.
 While taxpayer funds support stations that broadcast the shows, the programs themselves are not directly subsidized by the government.

-In a form of cooperation that would be unusual in commercial media, Rob Schmitz, the "Marketplace" reporter, and Glass of "This American Life" jointly confronted Daisey about the truth of the original segment in the show that aired Friday.
+In a form of cooperation that would be unusual in commercial media, Rob Schmitz, the "Marketplace" reporter, and Glass of "This American Life" jointly confronted Daisey about the truth of radio segment.

-In one exchange, Daisey acknowledged that he had not actually met or seen workers poisoned by n-hexane.
+Daisey acknowledged that he had not actually met or seen workers poisoned by n-hexane, according to an account of the conversation published by "Marketplace."
 He then apologized to Glass.

 "Look.
 I'm not going to say that I didn't take a few shortcuts in my passion to be heard.
 But I stand behind the work," Daisey said.
 "My mistake, the mistake I truly regret, is that I had it on your show as journalism.
 And it's not journalism.
 It's theatre."